 Jennifer is the Diageo Reader in Management Studies at the University of Cambridge Judge Business School.
 She serves as an Associate Editor at Academy of Management Journal, and is the author of 20 papers in academic journals and 3 books.
 Her work is published in management/organization studies journals, as well as journals focused on environmental issues.
 Jennifer’s research focuses on cultural change within organizations, organizational routines, organizational identity, and environmental and social issues in business.
 She is an expert in qualitative research methods, deriving insights from in-depth interviewing and participant observation.
 Jennifer holds a PhD from the Massachusetts Institute of Technology, an MA from Oxford University, and a BSc from Queen's University, Canada.

-Alexandra oversees our day-to-day operations and community engagement.
-She has been with the Embedding Project since its initial formation and has contributed to the development of the embedding framework, conducted data analysis and synthesis, and produced assessment reports for over a dozen leading global companies.
+Alexandra oversees our day-to-day operations and financial planning and administration.
+She has been with the Embedding Project since its initial formation and has contributed to the development of the embedding framework, conducted data analysis and synthesis, and produced assessment reports for over two dozen leading global companies.

 Alexa oversees partnerships, brand management, communications, and website development at the Embedding Project.
 She holds a BCom from McGill University and recently completed her Masters in Business Administration at Simon Fraser University’s Beedie School of Business.
 Alexa brings a breadth of experience in branding, communications, and graphic design to the team.

 Rylan manages the activities of our Community of Practices exploring aspects of Contextualised Strategy-making.
 He conducts research, develops resources, and provides contextual strategy development support for our members.
 Rylan has a degree in Environmental Biotechnology and Masters in Business Administration (MBA).
 Rylan joins our team with over 10 years of corporate freshwater consulting and international project management experience.